nwoloti/nwoloti/README.md

 - Fandom stuff
 - Note-taking apps
 - Telegram bots and mini apps
-- Wanna be obsessed with this https://github.com/firstcontributions/first-contributions
+- Wanna be obsessed with this [contribution stuff](https://github.com/firstcontributions/first-contributions)
 - And more?

 # My stats 🔢